 What’s with that?
 For anyone who has done the work to create a piece of high-quality, in-depth content, seeing shorter content still climb into those top spots can be frustrating.
 But it’s important to remember that although lengthy content tends to perform better in search engine results, word count is not a primary ranking factor in Google’s algorithm.

 For those of you who took 10th grade statistics, remember the phrase: Correlation does not equal causation?

 To those of you who were asleep in the back row, it means there might just be something else going on.

-And there is.
-There are a variety of ranking factors that search engines consider, and there’s no magic looking glass to see through the SERPs into what exact combination of factors went into Google’s placements.
+There are a variety of ranking factors that search engines consider when ranking our web pages.
+There’s no magic looking glass to see through the SERPs into what exact combination of factors went into Google’s placements.

 We also can’t know whether the users who arrive to our websites via search have time for a lengthy or brief answer.
 But what we can do is examine their search terms, clicks, session times, and conversions, and with a little inference, get a sense of the kind of content they like, and whether they have eyes for the long or the short stuff.

 Depending on your industry niche or what you’ve been reading, you may already have a firm stance on whether you think longer content is an important factor in your content marketing strategy or whether you think it’s all been stretched a bit out of proportion.

 One thing is indisputable: Google consistently shows its searchers longer content.
 But the more important question is why, and what that answer means for your own content creation practices.